DanteLore/dantelore/content/posts/quick-teamcity-build-status-with-angularjs.md

 ## Tool Chain

 This article is about AngularJS and it's about TeamCity.
 It's not about NPM or Bower or any of that nonsense.
 I'm not going to minify my code or use to crazy new-fangled pseudo-cosmic CSS.
-So setting up the build environment for me was pretty easy: create a folder, add a file called "index.html", fire up the fantastic [Fenix Web Server](http://fenixwebserver.com/) and configure it to serve up the folder we just created.
+So setting up the build environment for me was pretty easy: create a folder, add a file called "index.html", fire up the fantastic <a href="http://fenixwebserver.com/">Fenix Web Server</a> and configure it to serve up the folder we just created.
 Awesome.

-If you're already confused, or if you just want to play with the code, you can download the lot from GitHib:  [https://github.com/DanteLore/teamcity-status-with-angular](https://github.com/DanteLore/teamcity-status-with-angular)
+If you're already confused, or if you just want to play with the code, you can download the lot from GitHib:  <a href="https://github.com/DanteLore/teamcity-status-with-angular">https://github.com/DanteLore/teamcity-status-with-angular</a>

 ## I promise to do my best